curry1-c/VCVW-3DDet-Pillar-SALNet/README.md

 git clone https://github.com/open-mmlab/OpenPCDet.git
 cd OpenPCDet
 python setup.py develop

 ```
 Then use this repository for configs and modified modules.

 PyTorch, CUDA, and spconv should be installed according to the OpenPCDet environment requirements.

 ---
-Note: Some dependencies (e.g., PyTorch, CUDA, and spconv) should follow the official OpenPCDet installation instructions.

 ## 8. Installation